RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 Moreover, your ad copy should adhere to Google’s content policy or your ads won’t even have the chance to show up.

-You may find it hard to work within the AdWords ads restrictions in the beginning:
+You may find it hard to work within the Google Ads ads restrictions in the beginning:

 • 25 characters for the headline